lord-vinayak/lecture-chatbot/README.md

 - **Upload & transcribe** course videos automatically via Faster-Whisper
 - **Ask questions** and get answers sourced only from what was taught in the video
 - **Hallucination prevention** - model explicitly refuses if the answer isn't in the transcript
-- **Chat history** with source chunk transparency (see exactly which part of the transcript was used)
+- **Video playback** - watch the source video alongside the transcript-grounded chat
+- **Chat history** for each video, backed by transcript source chunks stored server-side
 - **OpenAI-powered** answers via GPT-4o-mini (fast, cheap, accurate)
 - **Docker-first** - single `docker-compose up` to run everything locally